shockazul/battleship---SOMLpj/README.md

 This means it misses the top portion of the ship and only hits the bottom.

 To fix this issue, I developed a marker-like system for the computer.
 The computer marks a hit position as "T" if it's traveled there more than once.
-This will prevent it from constantly returning to the same spot.
+This will prevent it from constantly returning to the same spot - instead allowing it to continue searching the area.
 The process is demonstrated below.

 `X`